 Let us look at the New-ScheduledTaskSettingsSet example 4 on MSDN:

-Looks really simple, right?
+It looks simple, right?
 Unfortunately, this example task wouldn’t ever execute and it has multiple issues.
 There is no actual trigger associated with the task, so it wouldn’t ever be executed.
-The idle trigger isn’t even exposed through the cmdlets so you can’t really correct it.
+The idle trigger isn’t even exposed through the cmdlets so you can’t correct it.
 The Microsoft developers who made this possibly envisioned that setting the

 The task still won’t ever be executed as it should as the

 -RunOnlyIfIdle parameter isn’t set as it will always be set to false when you register the task!
 This gives further credence to my theory that a Microsoft employee somewhere had great plans for how this parameter would work without ever seeing them through. —or possibly it was just forgotten.
 In any case, the parameter is required to be set to true but that can’t be achieved using the PowerShell cmdlets.